w3c/web-advertising/support_for_advertising_use_cases.md

 ## Coupon Management

-As an Advertiser I want to be able to add coupons, or any form of targeted discounts to my creatives on specific period of times, potentially for specific products.
+As an Advertiser I want to be able to add coupons, or any form of targeted discounts to my creatives for specific periods of time, potentially for specific products.

 ## Product Recommendation